 If integrated speech recognition on the iPhone 4S, 5, or third generatation iPad is essential to you, then we suggest you make the leap to using an alternative to the on-board microphone on these devices.
 Why?
 In a nutshell, while there is nothing wrong with the on-board mic, it has neither the accuracy nor the external noise rejection characteristics of a basic or high quality headset microphone.
 By the way this same principle holds if you are using other audio applications with your iPhone, or for that matter, with other smart phones and portable devices.

 To understand the noise rejection issue with the on-board microphone listen to the following two recordings, made with the on-board mic and a quality headset microphone both with and without contaminating noise.
 You will immediately see how much external noise the iPhone 5 microphones picks up, and how much this is reduced with a good headset microphone.

 - Recording using iPhone 5 Mic (coming)

 - Recording using the Andrea NC-181 (coming)

 While the Apple Camera Connection kit was a means of connecting a USB microphone to an iPhone or iPad, this is currently not an option with the new "Lightning" connector.
-Wheter is will be an option in the future depends upon exactly what the eight pins on the new connector carry.
-At this point there is only two ways to interface a microphone with an iPhone 5: via the audio jack at the bottom of the phone, or via Bluetooth.
+Whether is will be an option in the future depends upon exactly what the eight pins on the new connector carry.
+At this point there are only two ways to interface a microphone with an iPhone 5: via the audio jack at the bottom of the phone, or via Bluetooth.
 For a number of reasons we suggest using Bluetooth only for telephone uses and not for serious audio applications, including speech recognition.

-In order to use a traditional headset microphone with an iPhone or iPad, it is necessary to connect it with an adapter which will split the single jack into it's respective mic-in and stereo mic-out functionalities.
+In order to use a traditional headset microphone with an iPhone or iPad, it is necessary to connect it with an adapter which will split the single jack into its respective mic-in and stereo mic-out functionalities.
 A sample adapter which we have manufactured for us is shown below.

 Making it Happen